mikebharris/BAMS/README.md

 ## Compiling

 Firstly, Good Luck!
-You'll need version 2.0 of [GNU COBOL](https://sourceforge.net/projects/open-cobol/) to compile this code.
+You'll need the latest version 2.0-rc2 of [GNU COBOL](https://sourceforge.net/projects/open-cobol/) to compile this code.
+Version 1.x of the compile will not work as BAMS uses a number of ISO COBOL 2002 and ISO COBOL 2014 extensions.

 I can compile it on Mac OS X 10.12 and under Debian GNU/Linux (kernel 3.16.0-4-amd64) with: